dramenti/jayscript/README.md

 TO DO:

+*Refactor (code definitely needs to be cleaned up)

--Implement comments
+*Implement comments

--Implement functions, keyword: FUNCTION
+*Implement functions, keyword: FUNCTION. or maybe DEF.

--Implement arrays
+*Implement arrays

--Implement order of operations
+*Implement order of operations